jamie120/ms4-wild-mile/README.md

 * Orders - 2 Models - Detail can be viewed in the GitHub Repo at this path = /workspace/ms4-wild-mile/checkout/models.py

-    1. Order model, handle orders for the store, all order information including payment and delivery, foreignkey to userprofile.
+    1. Order model, handle orders for the store, all order information including payment and delivery, foreign key to user profile.

-    2. Order Line Item model, foreignkey to order model and product model, used to record individual order items.
+    2. Order Line Item model, foreign key to order model and product model, used to record individual order items.

 * Products - 2 Models - Detail can be viewed in the GitHub Repo at this path = /workspace/ms4-wild-mile/products/models.py

     1. Category model, used by admin to add future category options to the site.
-Serves as a foreignkey to the product model.
+Serves as a foreign key to the product model.

-    2. Product model, foreignkey to category, contains all product information fields.
+    2. Product model, foreign key to the category, contains all product information fields.

 * Profiles - 2 Models - Detail can be viewed in the GitHub Repo at this path = /workspace/ms4-wild-mile/checkout/models.py

-    1. User Profile model, contains a OneToOneField to the django User model from django.contrib.auth.models, as well as default delivery information.
+    1. User Profile model, contains a OneToOneField to the Django User model from django.contrib.auth.models, as well as default delivery information.

-    2. Saved Listings model, foreignkeys to both user and conversion models.
-Used to assign saved/favorite listings to users.
+    2. Saved Listings model, foreign keys to both user and conversion models.
+Used to assign saved/favourite listings to users.

 <div align="right">
     <a href="#table-of-contents"> ⇧ Back To Top </a>